Nina Matsunaga

 In 2014 Nina and James opened The Three Hares in Sedbergh, which was initially just a café and bakery.
 Having taken it over from previous owners, who also ran it as a café, at first they had to win over the locals with their food and baking.
 ‘One guy came in and said ‘you need to whip more air into the bread’, which I still don't understand,’ smiles Nina.
 ‘But eventually people started to come in and order a sandwich and you’d see their eyes change.
 They’d ask where the bread was from and we’d explain that I baked it downstairs and their whole perception would change.'
 After six months, they started offering dinners at the Three Hares and Nina began winning accolades for her cooking.
 ‘The food was very different from what we’re doing now, but it was good,’ she explains.
 ‘We’d use ingredients that people had never heard of and it was much less refined.
 Over time I think we’ve realised you can still use whole animals in a more refined way in terms of presentation without taking anything away from the flavour.’

-While Nina continues to turn heads at The Black Bull with her food and introduce the locals to flavours that you’d rarely find anywhere else in the area, the Three Hares is still flourishing as a café and deli.
-You get the feeling that the couple won’t stop there though; Nina and James have already gone from working out of an ex-army field kitchen to running two acclaimed bricks-and-mortar spots in under ten years, and are both full of ideas for future concepts (‘I think we’d love to try something based on much more simple flavours and just a few ingredients’).
+While Nina continues to turn heads at The Black Bull with her food and introduce the locals to flavours that you’d rarely find anywhere else in the area, you get the feeling that the couple won’t stop there; Nina and James are both full of ideas for future concepts (‘I think we’d love to try something based on much more simple flavours and just a few ingredients’).
 Whatever form these concepts will come in remains to be seen, but we can't wait to see how this innovative, almost daring chef continues to evolve.